 Limb pain may be constant or occur irregularly.
 Pain may be precipitated by motion or have no relation to movement.
 Other symptoms, such as warmth, redness, numbness, or tingling, may also be present, depending on the cause of the limb pain.

 Causes of Limb Pain

 Injuries and overuse are the most common causes of pain in a limb, but people usually know when these events are the cause of their pain.
 This discussion covers limb pain unrelated to injury or strain.
+Among the disorders that cause such limb pain, most affect the legs more than the arms.
 There are many causes.

 The most common causes are the following:

 Uncommon but serious causes that require immediate evaluation and treatment include

 Sudden blockage of an artery in the limb (acute arterial occlusion Occlusive Peripheral Arterial Disease Occlusive peripheral arterial disease is blockage or narrowing of an artery in the legs (or rarely the arms), usually due to atherosclerosis and resulting in decreased blood flow.
 Symptoms depend... read more )

 Heart attack Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina) Acute coronary syndromes result from a sudden blockage in a coronary artery.
 This blockage causes unstable angina or a heart attack (myocardial infarction), depending on the location and amount... read more (arm pain only)